18F/ux-guide/_pages/research/plan.md

 A roster is a spreadsheet to collect participants’ names, titles, contact information, and to track whether they’ve been contacted, interviewed, thanked, etc. A roster should note if specific people have opted out of the research.

 Create a folder to contain your roster, interview guides, session recordings and notes, etc. This folder should also be accessible only to the core team, as it will likely contain personally identifiable information (PII); see [Privacy]({{site.baseurl}}/research/privacy).
-A good way to share interview notes without jeopardizing PII is to assign each participant a codename or participant number and refer to those in calendar invitations and notes documents.
+A good way to share interview notes without jeopardizing PII is to assign each participant a participant number, e.g. "p1," and refer to those in calendar invitations and notes documents.
 Destroy this roster at the end of the engagement.

 ### Documenting the sessions

 Session documentation can take many forms.
 We often conduct research that may cover sensitive topics or information.
 Consider the following as you decide how you will document your sessions:

 {:.list-item--margin-bottom-extra}
-- What is the lightest-weight way to document your session and still capture the information you need to create your desired outputs, conduct shared [analysis]({{site.baseurl}}/research/make-research-actionable), etc.?
+- What is the lightest-weight way to document your sessions and still capture the information you need to create your desired outputs, conduct shared [analysis]({{site.baseurl}}/research/make-research-actionable), etc.?
 - What type of documentation will your participants be most comfortable with (see [Privacy]({{site.baseurl}}/research/privacy))?
 - Did you ask your participants for [consent]({{ site.baseurl }}/participant-agreement) for this form of documentation?